Jang/Geo notice for apology, damages: court summons Imran on 9th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The ADSJ court will further hear in this matter on March 9.
-Editor-in-Chief & Group Chief Executive Jang Group Mir Shakil-ur-Rahman has filed the suit for damages under the Defamation Ordinance 2002.
+ADSJ court will further hear in this matter on March 9.
+Editor-in-Chief & Group Chief Executive Jang Group Mir Shakil-ur-Rahman has filed the suit for damages under Defamation Ordinance 2002.

 According to the plaintiff, mandate of Section 14 of the Defamation Ordinance 2002 requires adjudication of the matter within 90 days.
 Plaintiff Jang/ Geo group stated in the suit that the instant case is not a simple case of defamation; it is a murder rather a massacre of a reputation.
 Hence a core question arises whether a Sadiq and Ameen can level such false allegations?